Margarita: Origin

 There are also claims that the margarita was first mixed in Juárez, Chihuahua at Tommy's Place Bar on July 4, 1942, by Francisco "Pancho" Morales.
 Morales later left bartending in Mexico to become a US citizen, where he worked as a milkman for 25 years.
 Mexico's official news agency Notimex and many experts have said Morales has the strongest claim to having invented the margarita.

 Others say the inventor was Dallas socialite Margarita Sames when she concocted the drink for her guests at her Acapulco, Guerrero vacation home in 1948.
 Tommy Hilton reportedly attended, bringing the drink back to the Hilton chain of hotels.
 However, Jose Cuervo was already running ad campaigns for the margarita three years earlier, in 1945, with the slogan, "Margarita: It's more than a girl's name."

-Another common origin tale begins the cocktail's history at the legendary Balinese Room in Galveston, Texas, where, in 1948, head bartender Santos Cruz created the margarita for singer Peggy (Margaret) Lee.
+Another common origin tale begins the cocktail's history at the legendary Balinese Room in Galveston, Texas, where, in 1948, head bartender Santos Cruz created the margarita for singer Peggy Lee.
 He supposedly named it after the Spanish version of her name, Margarita.

 The first known publication of a margarita recipe was in the December 1953 issue of Esquire, with a recipe calling for an ounce of Sierra tequila, a dash of triple sec, and the juice of half a lime or lemon.
 A recipe for a tequila-based cocktail first appeared in the 1930 book My New Cocktail Book by G. F. Steele.
 Without noting a specific recipe or inventor, a drink called the Tequila Daisy was mentioned in the Syracuse Herald as early as 1936.
 Margarita is Spanish for Daisy, which is a nickname for Margaret.

-A later, certainly false, story is that the margarita was invented in October 1961, at a party in Houston, Texas, by partygoer Robert James "Rusty" Thomson while acting as bartender.
-He concocted a mixture of equal parts tequila, Controy orange liqueur, lime, and crushed ice in a salt-rimmed glass.
+A later, certainly false, story is that the margarita was invented in October 1961, at a party in Houston, Texas, by partygoers Robert James "Rusty" Thomson, Miguel "Gonzo" Gonzalez and Oliver "rocket silver" Gonzalez while acting as bartenders.
+They concocted a mixture of equal parts tequila, Controy orange liqueur, lime, and crushed ice in a salt-rimmed glass.